-Primary processing generates inputs for use in energy recovery applications (such as tyre derived fuel) or inputs for secondary processes that derive products for a range of recycling and energy recovery applications.
+Primary processing generates inputs for use in energy recovery applications (such as TDF) or inputs for secondary processes that derive products for a range of recycling and energy recovery applications.

 Primary processing for car, truck, bus, OTR tyres and conveyor belts share some common stages that are illustrated in the figure below.
 Each stage is discussed further below.
-(See figure 5 on next page.)
+(See figure 5 on the next page).

-It's important to consider the cumulative capex and opex costs for each mechanical size reduction stage.
+It's important to consider the cumulative capital and operational costs for each mechanical size reduction stage.
 The more processing required, the higher the costs to produce the outputs for an application.

-Large and giant OTR tyres and conveyor belts typically require the most processing, but also produce highvalue recycling outputs due to their high proportion content of natural rubber.
+Large and giant OTR tyres and conveyor belts typically require the most processing, but also produce highvalue recycling outputs due to their high content of natural rubber.
 Handling and logistics costs can also be significant cost for large and giant OTR tyres.